 Related Disorders or Sequences

 Poland Syndrome has been reported to occur in association with Mobius Syndrome, known as Poland-Mobius Syndrome.

-These patients are characterized by facial paralysis due to impairment of the sixth and seventh cranial nerves (Mobius Syndrome) associated with the chest wall defects and/or hand malformations (symbrachydactyly) typically seen in Poland Syndrome.
+These patients are characterized by facial paralysis due to paralysis of the sixth and seventh cranial nerves (Mobius Syndrome) and features typically seen in Poland Syndrome.

 Charlie M Syndrome

 It is a rare condition characterized by certain distinctive facial and limb malformations.

 - Broad nose and small mouth

 - Micrognathia – small jaw

 - Facial nerve paralysis in some cases